When a Restraining Order in NJ Has Nothing to Do with Domestic Violence

 First, you should know that the definition of stalking appears in NJSA 2C:12-10.
 Whether you’re the male or female in the scenario we described, you have legitimate reasons for concern.

 To start with, the law considers stalking to include “repeatedly maintaining a visual or physical proximity to a person.”
-Two or more occasions counts as repeatedly.
+Two or more occasions count as repeated.
 However, that’s just part of it.
 Repeated acts of harassment also represent stalking in some cases.

 Restraining Order: Sexual Assault